Skip to content

 When looking to replace him, you employ a similarity bias and ignore candidates with exceptional hard skills just because they don’t have the one trait you’re anchored for.

-A solution: Lead the hiring process with objective, measurable skills to avoid anchor bias.
-Compare candidates against one another on their ability to get the job done and not a trait that you would love them to have above everything else.
+A solution: To avoid anchor bias, lead the hiring process with objective, measurable skills.
+Compare candidates against one another on their ability to get the job done, not a trait that you would love them to have above everything else.

 12. The affect heuristic